rDSN-Projects/rDSN.Python/src/apps/rDSN.monitor/README.md

 **rDSN.monitor** is a test http server based on rDSN.Python.
 It allows users to easily get control of the whole system and view profiling data on web clients.

-In the future, we have two possible development directions:
-* We could use rDSN.Python as carrie.
-Using rDSN.Python to load any rDSN-based programs (notice that it's not necessarily written in Python) as dynamic libraries, rDSN.monitor could monitor any rDSN services.
-* We join rDSN.monitor into rDSN as a regular app serving as daemon to provide web client control.
+**UPDATED** Now rDSN.Monitor supports both two modes!
+* Standalone Mode: rDSN.Monitor works as a carrier, creating a new thread to load target programs.
+* Embedded Mode: rDSN.Monitor works as a plugin, running as a daemon app inside the target programs. **(RECOMMENDED)**

 ##Features

 * System overview
 * Profiling data visualization
+* Online command line interface
-* Remote file management (Up and down)
+* Remote file editing
 * Service automatic deployment and management //TODO
+* Solution wizard for developers //TODO
+* Cluster overview  //TODO

 ##To start